jbolda/gatsby-source-airtable/README.md

 ## How it works

-When running `gatsby develop` or `gatsby build`, this plugin will fetch all data for all rows in each of the tables you specify, making them available for query throughout your gatsby.js app, and to other gatsby plugins as well.
+When running `gatsby develop` or `gatsby build`, this plugin will fetch all data for all rows in each of the tables you specify, making them available for query throughout your gatsby.js app, and to other Gatsby plugins as well.

 As seen in the example above, `tables` is always specified as an array of table objects.
 These tables may be sourced from different bases.